LifeTimeScriptKiddie/Prompt_Collector/README.md

-It looks like the `Data:` section is empty.
-Please provide the raw GitHub search results so I can build the "Prompt Injection Database" report.
+Please provide the actual data you have collected.
+I need the raw list of GitHub search results (items and their data) to build the "Prompt Injection Database" report.